 - Unqualified citizenship status.
 While you are allowed to apply for SNAP benefits as a non-citizen, you must still meet certain non-citizen requirements.
 For instance, some non-citizens must wait five years before filing an application.
 In addition, you may not have eligibility even if you have waited for the five-year minimum if you have not yet worked 40 quarters in the U.S.

 - Failure to have Social Security Numbers (SSNs).
 Every member of your household who wishes to receive benefits must have (or must apply for) an SSN.
 If you have applied for an SSN and meet the other SNAP qualifications, you may receive benefits, but only for a short period of time.
 In this case, you may complete a SNAP appeal for more benefits.

 - Failure to meet income requirements.
 Generally, your household’s gross income must not exceed a certain limit.
 The limit that applies to you depends on the number of people in your household.
-For instance, a family of one applying for benefits before September 30, 2019 must not exceed a gross income of $1,316.
+For instance, a family of three applying for benefits before September 30, 2023 must not exceed a monthly gross income of $2,495.

 - Too many resources and forms of unearned income.
 Your resources and unearned income may put you over the income limit.
 Countable resources may include vehicles, cash on hand, money in checking and savings accounts, bonds and more.
 Forms of unearned income such as investments also count.

 - Failure to meet work requirements.
 You may be denied SNAP benefits if every able-bodied adult without dependents (ABAWD) in your household does not abide by the program work requirements.
 ABAWDs must be employed and may not voluntarily quit their jobs or reduce their hours.
 If an ABAWD is not employed, he or she must accept a job opportunity if an offer is extended.
 Additionally, you may have your application denied if you are on strike or refuse to enroll in a work training program.
 Note that only certain states require training programs.